ridhimrastogi/LibraryManagementSystem/README.md

 #### Note:

 1) Once a new librarian signs up, he is automatically signed out of his account and not allowed to sign in till admin approves the librarian.
 2) When librarian approves hold request, book is issued automatically if it is available.
+3) Rspec testing is done for:
+    * Books model
+    * Bookmarks model
+    * Bookmarks controller